Kitware/dive/docs/Deployment-Provision.md

 ### Ansible Extra Vars

-These are all the variables that can be provided with `--extra-vars` along with which scenario each on applies to.
+These are all the variables that can be provided with `--extra-vars`.

 | Variable | Default | Description |
 |----------|---------|-------------|